06th February 2017.

 CROSS.

-It was told this
+It was said that this

-nice to see with water flowing and light.
+nice to see water flowing and light.

 MUNICIPAL OFFICE

-The municipal office of Ootacamund ( OOTY ) was
+The municipal office of Ootacamund (OOTY) was

-constituted in the year 1866 and this office was constructed in 1894.
+constituted in the year 1866, and this office was constructed in 1894.
 Then the

 building was extended in 1946.
 The building was constructed by the contractor

-Commissioner, and Manager offices are functioning in this building.
+M. Joghee Maistry.
+The commissioner, the Engineer, Health officer, Town Planning, the PA, to the Commissioner, and Manager's offices are functioning in this building.
 The first

 floor and steps are constructed with wood.